 -Tours, or amenities you offer, the types of events you run

-- Often mindset, interests, and behaviors will be a more significant factor than their demographics to appealing to this consumer.
+- Often mindset, interests, and behaviors will be a more significant factor than their demographics (age, what country they are from) to appealing to this consumer.

 - Don't get caught up with a specific age (range)